?

 An ‘original’ or ‘original equipment manufacturer’ cartridge is manufactured by a brand specifically for their line of printers and often cost a lot more than ‘compatible’ cartridges.

-A ‘compatible’ cartridge is a brand new cartridge made by a third-party manufacturer.
+A ‘compatible’ cartridge is a brand-new cartridge made by a third-party manufacturer.
 They are not affiliated with the original printer manufacturer and often cost a lot less than OEM cartridges.

-‘Remanufactured’ and ‘refilled’ cartridges are recycled cartridges that have been collected by a third party, cleaned, and refilled.
-Unlike a ‘compatible’ cartridge that is brand new, a remanufactured cartridge takes parts of an original cartridge, usually the shell and the printhead, and is repaired and refilled.
+Unlike a ‘compatible’ cartridge which is brand new, a remanufactured cartridge takes parts of an original cartridge, usually the shell and the printhead, which is then cleaned, repaired and refilled.

 Compatible cartridges are very efficient, therefore you will get at least the same number of printed pages, if not more, from a compatible cartridge than from an original cartridge.